-- c.
-Letter From Lead Agency (applicable only if the supervision agency is not the lead agency) demonstrating commitment to the project and to the recommended research partnership. - d.
-Letter From Research Partner, if applicable, demonstrating commitment to the project. - e.
-Letters of Support From All Other Key Partners (if applicable) detailing the commitment to work with the applicant to promote the mission of the project. - f.
-Assurance To Collect and Submit Recidivism Indicator Data.
-Applications must include an assurance signed by the applicant organization's chief executive (see Appendix 2 for the Assurance form) that all participant recidivism indicator data will be collected and submitted at the end of the grant period.
-Applications which do not include this assurance will not be considered.
-Inability or refusal to submit data after award may impact the organization's ability to receive future BJA competitive grant funding. - g.
+- a.
+Timeline/Project Plan outlining key tasks, benchmarks, and persons or entities responsible. - b.
+Letter From Lead Agency (applicable only if the supervision agency is not the lead agency) demonstrating commitment to the project and to the research partnership. - c.
+Letter From Research Partner (if applicable) demonstrating commitment to the project. - d.
+Letters of Support From All Other Key Partners (if applicable) detailing the commitment to work with the applicant to promote the mission of the project. - e.
 Position Descriptions for key roles.
-A position description should relate to the role on the proposed project, not the person's role within the applicant organization, and describes the critical competencies and expectations regarding the project responsibilities. - h.
-Résumés or Curricula Vitarum (CVs) for key personnel.
-Applicants may combine position descriptions and résumés or CVs into a single document; however, please note that they are one of the critical elements for an application (see pages 15 and 33).
-Applications that do not include these will neither proceed to peer review nor receive further consideration by BJA. - i.
-Examples of Work Products, including policy briefs, reports, websites, etc. - i.
+Position descriptions should relate to the role on the proposed project, not the person's role within the applicant organization, and describe critical competencies and expectations regarding project responsibilities. - f.
+Résumés/curricula vitarum (CV) for key personnel.
+Applicants may combine position descriptions and résumés into a single document; however, please note that résumés or CVs are one of the critical elements for an application, along with the program narrative and budget/budget narrative.
+Applications that do not include these elements shall neither proceed to peer review nor receive further consideration by BJA. - g.
+Examples of work products including policy briefs, reports, websites, etc.

+h.
 Applicant Disclosure of Pending Applications